Keep Military Families Together - End Breed Restrictions on Bases!

 Thousands of service members live on military bases across the world.
 Sadly, not all of their family is welcome on base with them, namely their dogs.

-When military housing was privatized in 1996, the six companies that took responsibility for the bases known as the Residential Communities Initiative consortium (RCI) sought to create common policies across all bases.
-One such policy includes the banning of specific breeds of dog breeds the RCI has deemed "dangerous,"including, but not limited to: Pit Bulls, Rottweilers, Doberman Pinschers, and Chow Chows.
+When military housing was privatized in 1996, the six companies that took responsibility for the bases1 — known as the Residential Communities Initiative consortium (RCI) — sought to create common policies across all bases.
+One such policy includes the banning of specific breeds of dog2 — breeds the RCI has deemed "dangerous," including, but not limited to: Pit Bulls, Rottweilers, Doberman Pinschers, and Chow Chows3.

-Sometimes, despite their actual DNA, dogs are only given the eyeball test, and initially banned based solely upon their looks.
-This forces dogs to undergo a DNA test to prove they dont fall under the restriction.
+Sometimes, despite their actual DNA, dogs are only given the eyeball test, and initially banned based solely upon their looks4.
+This forces dogs to undergo a DNA test to prove they don't fall under the restriction.
 But, under this policy, even a 1% positive result will end in a ban, despite the lack of evidence showing the correlation between dog breed and dog bite.

-Sign the petition below and urge the RCI to do away with their breed-specific legislation.
+Sign the petition below and urge the RCI to do away with their breed-specific restrictions.

 To the Residential Communities Initiative,

-We are writing to express our intense concern about your policy of breaking up military families through poorly designed and managed breed restrictions implemented on military bases across the globe.
+Myself and many others are concerned about your policy of breaking up military families through poorly designed and managed breed restrictions implemented on military bases across the globe.

 Animals are one of the best ways for people to deal with stress and isolation, and they have an immeasurable positive effect on the mental health of families.
 This is especially important for families living on military bases who face untold stress.
 Forcing them to choose between their careers and their family is not only cruel, but a horrific burden to place on the men and women putting their lives on the line for us.